reasonml/reason-react/docs/gentype.md

 [Gentype](https://github.com/cristianoc/genType) is a library that automatically generates idiomatic bindings between Reason and JavaScript: either vanilla or typed with TypeScript/FlowType.

+If all your components are written in Typescript for example, this is a great way of supporting full type safety in both directions.

 Installing it includes running `yarn add --dev gentype` and creating a basic `gentypeconfig` in your `bsconfig.json` file:

 ```